-If you're not 100% satisfied, we'll help you find another teacher or give your money back, no questions asked.
+If you're not completely satisfied, we'll help you find a new teacher or refund any unused lesson credits.

 I have been teaching piano in the Seattle area for close to ten years.
 I have worked with young beginners to intermediate and some advanced students.
 My methods are eclectic and I often draw from the Kodaly Method for beginners.
 I encourage my students to sing along while they play to reinforce learning, accessing multiple neural pathways.